ksonod/scientific_works/convnet_for_pg-frog/readme.md

 [1] Rick Trebino, "[Frequency-resolved optical gating: The measurement of ultrashort laser pulses](https://link.springer.com/book/10.1007/978-1-4615-1181-6)," Springer Science+Business Media New York (2000)
 [2] Rick Trebino, Kenneth W. DeLong, David N. Fittinghoff, John N. Sweetser, Marco A. Krumbügel, and Bruce A. Richman, "Measuring ultrashort laser pulses in the time-frequency domain using frequency-resolved optical gating," Rev. Sci.
 Instrum.
 68, 3277 (1997)

-# Technical note
+# Brief note on the neural network model
-- Regularization is important in this neural network model.
+- Regularization is important to avoid overfitting.
+In the present case, Dropout layer is added.
+- As an initialization procedure, he_uniform is slightly better than other methods.
+- In the callbacks, I added ReduceLROnPlateau, but maybe this is not necessary because it does not make significant improvement.